azzollinigianluca95/WORD-EMBEDDING-APPLIED-ON-LITERARY-WORKS/README.md

 **Word embedding applied on literary works**
 Given a word, detecting all other words having similar meaning in a given literary work, using Word2Vec algorithm and Apache Spark enviroment.

-**If you publish any work which uses the code stored in this project, please cite the following**
+**If you publish any work which uses the code stored in this project, please cite the following creators:** Sergio Abascià, Gianluca Azzollini, Alberto Carlo  Maria Mancino

+**Developers**
+Sergio Abascià
+Gianluca Azzollini
+Alberto Carlo Maria Mancino